pearcej/cppds/_sources/Recursion/TowerofHanoi.rst

        main()

+.. fillintheblank:: Hanoitower_fitb

+    If you change the tower height in Line 17 from 3 to 6, how many moves must you make to complete the Hanoi tower? (hint, try implementing a counter to return the correct number)

+    - :63: Correct, you can make a global counter at line 3, and then cout the increasing total under line 11.
+      :62: Technically you are correct but, you are off by one.
+      :.*: Please try again you need to add a statment at line 3, and under line 11.

 Now that you have seen the code for both ``moveTower`` and ``moveDisk``, you may be wondering why we do not have a data structure that explicitly keeps track of what disks are on what poles.
 Here is a hint: if you were